-Why it is difficult to obtain accurate end-to-end mileage for many US highways
+Why is it difficult to obtain accurate end-to-end mileage for many US highways?

-This comes as a surprise to some, but US highways are actually not federal highways... at least not in the sense that they are owned and maintained by the federal government.
+(Last updated 10/25/2021) This comes as a surprise to some, but US highways are actually not federal highways... at least not in the sense that they are owned and maintained by the federal government.
 Rather, the US routes are actually just state highways... although they are "special" in the sense that at some point they were granted permission by AASHO (later AASHTO) to be signposted with a US route shield.

 Originally, the primary purpose of the US highway system was to identify the most heavily-traveled routes and to aid travelers on those roads by providing inter-state numbering continuity.
 But since the federal government does not maintain these roads, there is no federal authority that has a reason to keep accurate route logs and mileages.
 The closest such entity would be AASHTO, but that is not a federal agency; the acronym stands for the American Association of State Highway and Transportation Officials.
 AASHTO has no real enforcement authority over the various state departments of transportation, but nevertheless the states do (usually) defer to AASHTO's decisions regarding US routes.
-AASHTO once published a route log with distances, but those mileages were derived from the totals that were provided to them by the individual state DOTs... and the latest version was revised in 1989!